• Language

 Yealand Conyers is a tranquil village with local walks affording impressive views of Morecambe Bay, the Lakeland Fells and Pennines.
 Leighton Hall, with its origins dating back to 1246 is close by and the village also has a traditional pub.

-17. Add Longridge to your Itinerary
+17. Add Chatburn to your Itinerary

 Type